priemum/node-moviefy-1/README.md

 ***Moviefy is a website for storing movie directors and their movies.Here you can find your favorite movie directors and their most rated movies.***

-# Demo of the website can be found here: https://node-moviefy.herokuapp.com/

 # Local setup:

 **- Clone this repository.**